gopavasanth/WhatsApp-Karo/CONTRIBUTING.md

 ## Contribution Rules📚:

 - You are allowed to make pull requests.
 Just make sure it adds some value to the project.
-- Do NOT remove other content.
+- Do NOT remove other content unless its necessary.
-- Styling/code should follow some standards.
+- Styling/code should follow community standards (eg. Proper Code Formatting).
-- PRs can be Big or Small.
-It will be reviewed and then only it will be merged/accepted.
+- A PR can be Big or Small.
+Don't be afraid to open a PR, you will always get help :)

 ## Getting Started 🤩🤗: